-Spongebob Appeared At The 2019 Super Bowl Halftime Show & Nothing Was The Same
+Spongebob Made An Appearance At The Super Bowl Halftime Show & Nothing Was The Same

 It's a rare occurrence when something during the Super Bowl truly catches my attention.
 Look, I'm here for the commercials, but other than that, everything about the big event can be sort of hit or miss, at least IMO.
 The football game itself could be a nail-biter, or it could feel like it drags on for 10 hours.
 The halftime show could be stellar, or it could make your eyes glaze over.
 Well, if you ask me, Super Bowl LIII did not disappoint with its halftime performance.
 I mean, freaking Spongebob appeared at the 2019 Super Bowl halftime show.
 Like, best nostalgia moment ever???